hrlics/CoPE/README.md

 bash train_64k.sh
 bash train_sft.sh
 ```
-We note that the default method is CoPE, while you can also easily switch to HardClip or vanilla RoPE by modifying `CoPE/train/training/modeling_flash_llama_cope.py`.
+We note that the default method in training is CoPE, while you can easily switch to HardClip or vanilla RoPE by modifying `CoPE/train/training/modeling_flash_llama_cope.py`.